simzeee/CSC_205_Final/README.txt

 COMPILATION:

-Navigate to the project directory and compile all Java files:
+Navigate in your terminal to the project directory and compile all Java files:

-    cd /Users/johnsims/CSC_205_Final
     javac *.java

 RUNNING THE PROGRAM: